 Communicate advice and guidance to their mentees

-Good mentorships happen because of good communication.
+Good mentoring relationships are rooted in great communication.
 A mentee needs to understand what the mentor is saying, which allows them to learn the topic at hand.
 Additionally, the mentor needs to be able to scan for any issues that the mentee may have and work around them.

 A mentor needs to be able to understand the best way for a mentee to learn and understand the topic.
 These communication skills are also important when a mentor needs to communicate that a mentee is not performing well.